 Wolf’s bane flowers bloom in a range of colors, from deep blue to purple, white, and yellow, though the most common ornamental variety, A. napellus, has blue blossoms.

-In the Victorian language of flowers, wolf’s bane symbolized caution, misanthropy, and treachery.
-When given as a gift, wolf’s bane was often used to send a warning, and to say take care, for danger lies ahead.
+In the Victorian language of flowers, the wolf’s bane symbolized caution, misanthropy, and treachery.
+When given as a gift, wolf’s bane was often used to send a warning and to say take care, for danger lies ahead.